 DMP37 relates to Dwelling Size Mix the conversion of residential units into surgeries is not addressed by this policy.
-The acceptability of change of use of residential will be assessed taking into account potential for significant adverse harm from its activities and the need for the surgery.
+The acceptability of change of use of reacher than the description of the surgery.

-Chapter Section Policy/Para No. Full Name Organisation Details Chapter 9 : Housing Table 2 Robert Dunwell QARA Comments Priority Dwelling Mix - this table is nonsense as it neglects to define to what the "numerals 1,2,3 and 4 refer!
+Cloopter Section Policy/Para No. Full Name Organisation Details Chapter 9 : Housing Table 2 Robert Dunwell QARA Comments

+Priority Dwelling Mix - this table is nonsense as it neglects to define to what the "numerals 1,2,3 and 4 refer!